linto-ai/documentation-website/docs/developpers/apis/ASR/dockerrun.md

 ### Serving mode
 ![Serving Modes](/docs/platform-stt.png)

-STT can be use three ways:
+STT can be used three different ways:
 * Through an [HTTP API](#http-server) using the **http**'s mode.
 * Through a [message broker](#micro-service-within-linto-platform-stack) using the **task**'s mode.
 * Through a [websocket server](#websocket-server) **websocket**'s mode.